niiccnm/TokiKanri/README.md

 - **Max Programs to Track**: Set the maximum number of programs that can be tracked.
 - **Start at Windows Startup**: Launch the application automatically when Windows starts.
 - **Start in Mini-Window Mode**: Start the application in the compact mini-window view.
+- **Media Mode**: Enable tracking for media players without requiring user input.
+- **Media Programs**: Add or remove programs that should be considered media players.
+- **Require Media Playback**: Only track time for media programs when media is actually playing.
 - **Dark Mode**: Toggle between light and dark themes.

+### Media Mode
+Media Mode is designed for tracking time spent watching videos or listening to music.
+When enabled:
+- The application will continue tracking time for supported media players even if there's no keyboard or mouse activity
+- Default supported players include: VLC, mpv, MPC-HC, MPC-BE, PotPlayer, MusicBee, and Spotify
+- You can customize the list of media programs in the Settings window
+- Process name detection is case-insensitive and works with or without the .exe extension
+- Perfect for accurately tracking time spent consuming media content
+- Optional playback detection ensures time is only tracked when media is actually playing
+- Uses Windows Media Control API to detect if media is playing, paused, or stopped

+For detailed setup instructions for all supported media players, see the [Media-Playback-Setup.md](Media-Playback-Setup.md) guide.

 ## Data Files
 - **program_tracker_data.json**: Contains tracked program data.